 The first function, the Studbook, assures the identity of horses accepted, meeting our strict criteria of DNA parent verification, pedigree research, micro-chipping, and recording markings.

 The Registry protects the breeders and owners of our horses by ensuring that appropriate signatures are in place when transferring a horse from one owner to the next.
 Every professional registry requires a chain of ownership for each horse to document transfers of ownership from one person from the next.

 IALHA Studbook Eligibility

-The IALHA Registry Board and Registry staff are continually working to enhance our Registry rules and processes to insure that we continue to issue registration papers of the highest quality guaranteeing the purity and identity of each horse and accurately documenting its breeder and owners.
-Our papers insure the value of the horses registered with us and are respected around the world.
-Karen Sausman IALHA Registrar January 22, 2016
+The IALHA Registry Board and Registry staff diligently uphold our Registry rules and processes to ensure that the registration papers we issue are of the highest quality, guarantee the purity and identity of each horse and accurately document its breeder and owners.

 This is why the IALHA Registration process and Studbook are respected around the world for their judiciousness and reliability.